jfecher/ante-website/content/blog/safe_shared_mutability.md

 and are quickly met with their first experiences with the borrow checker.
 Needless to say, new users encountering such an error message with such unfamiliar concepts can easily have their patience chipped away at.
 At worst, they could even decide to stop learning the language entirely.

+The enforcement of AxM also rules out certain design patterns entirely.
+For example, graphs and the observer pattern somewhat inherently require sharing.
+We can try to work around this by implementing graphs with a central vector of nodes and handing out indices from this vector instead of pointers.
+There are reasons why we may want to do this as well (often better cache locality), but there are also reasons why we may want to have a traditional graph of pointers (lending out mutable references to nodes, no longer need to go through a context to operate on a node, etc).

 All this seems like a big risk for a language when plenty of other languages get by with aliasable mutability just fine.
 For example, [Pony](https://www.ponylang.io/) is an example of a thread-safe and memory-safe